Simple Introduction to USB Adapter

 The development of a USB adapter can be dated back to a very earlier time.

-- In the earliest period, a majority of the personal computer had a built-in D-sub serial RS232 port (or a COM port), which could be used to connect the PC to most types of serial RS232 devices.
+- In the earliest period, a majority of the personal computer had a built-in D-sub serial RS232 port (or a COM port), which could connect the PC to most types of serial RS232 devices.

 - By the late 1990s, the serial COM port, which is used to support the USB port, was gradually launched out by computer manufactures.